GiorgosKarantonis/Media-Sentiment-Analysis/README.md

 1. _python3 clean.py_ to remove missing values and align the different datetime formats.

-2. _python3 preprocess.py_ to align the documents' columns, merge the _tags_, _summary_ and _body_ columns and lowercase, tokenize, remove stopwords and lemmatize all the texts.
+2. _python3 preprocess.py_ to align the documents' columns, merge the _tags_, _summary_ and _body_ columns and lowercase, tokenize, remove stopwords and lemmatize all the texts _(it may take some time...)_.

-3. _python3 doc2vec.py_ to create the doc2vec model and vectorize the articles.
+3. _python3 doc2vec.py_ to create the doc2vec model and vectorize the articles _(it may take some time too...)_.

 4. _python3 relevance\_classifier.py_ to create the Feed Forward Neural Network for the articles' relevance-based classification.